TheRealLSM/KerasDiffusionModel/README.md

 # KerasDiffusionModel
-Autobot - a step-aware diffusion model in Keras
+Autobot - a step-aware denoising diffusion model in Keras